Islandora/migrate_islandora_csv/README.md

     bundle: islandora_models
 ```
 The `entity_lookup` process plugin looks up an entity based on the configuration you give it.
 You use the `entity_type`, `bundle_key`, and `bundle` configurations to limit which entities you search through.  `entity_type` is, as you'd suspect, the type of entity: node, media, file, taxonomy_term, etc...  `bundle_key` tells the migrate framework which property holds the bundle of the entity, and `bundle` is the actual bundle id you want to restrict by.
 The search value you're looking for is the `source` configuration.
 In this case we're looking for the string "Image", which we've defned as a constant.
 And we're comparing it to the `name` field on each term by setting the `value_key` config.

+  # fixme there's the string 'islandora_models' and you can pass it as a string because it;s not actually a string - it's the machine name of the vocabulary you;re looking for.

 If you're not sure that the entities you're looking up already exist, you can use the `entity_generate` plugin, which takes the same config, but will create a new entity if the lookup fails.
 We use this plugin to create `subject` taxonomy terms that we tag our nodes with.
 A node can have multiple subjects, so we've encoded them in the CSV as pipe delimited strings.